MichalTesnar/auto-house/README.md

 Also, the sites are not protected against bots.
 Please use this moderately so that they do not protect the websites.

+If `auto-house` has helped you consider starring the repository!

 # Integrated Websites

 - [Zimmer- und Wohnungsvermittlung Universität/ETH Zürich](https://www.wohnen.ethz.ch/)